 1. You, your team, and your CEO no doubt get lots of calls from people who want your advice about starting a charity.
 Or, they are looking for ways to quickly start a charity so they can establish an income stream for themselves.
 It's all good--but sometimes it can be challenging to explain that your community foundation is not a good fit to help them.
 Use this article as a set of talking points for phone calls, or link to it in your email responses to the "DIY" inquirers.

 2. Share this article with your staff, along with a brief refresher course on the key requirements of a 501(c)(3) organization--specifically the requirement of public benefit versus private inurement, and the requirement that the organization be organized for exempt purposes.
 You can refer to the IRS circular, which does a great job laying out the rules and regulations for what qualifies as a 501(c)(3) organization.

 3. Have some fun with this topic at a roundtable of "Next Generation Donors."
 Invite the children and grandchildren of your donors to a brown bag lunch to discuss their hopes and dreams for the community.
 Then, connect the dots to organizations that are fulfilling these missions already.
 Talk about the benefits of working with an established organization versus starting an organization from scratch.

-In 2015 alone, Americans gave a record $373.25 billion to charities, up 4% from the year before.
-So have you ever wondered how much of that giving happens at the cash register?
-The answer is almost $400 million, and that number is on the rise.
+Have you ever wondered how giving happens at the cash register?
+The answer is more than $400 million, and that number is on the rise.

 Here are three things you need to know about making a contribution to charity when you’re doing your grocery shopping or visiting your favorite retailer.